 Trade Show Logistics and Shipping Pre-Show:

 To begin, you need to decide whether you want to transport your trade show exhibit, or if you need to hire a trade show freight carrier to transport it for you.
+You might also be interested in a storage container rental to store your products.

 If you have a portable trade show display, it may save you time and money to transport it yourself.
 Many portable displays are lightweight, pack in convenient carry bags and cases and are easy to transport by car or as carry-on or checked baggage.
 The mobile and packing-friendly nature of portable displays means that contracting a trade show freight carrier—especially for regional trade shows—may not be necessary.